-During the second spring semester, students articulate the common language defined in the previous term by focusing on the impact of societal, environmental, and economic determinants on contemporary architecture and urban design.
+During the second term, students will articulate the common language defined in the previous term by focusing on the impact of societal, environmental, and economic determinants on contemporary architecture and urban design.
 Students will work on projects that take into account how design considerations relate to these determinants.
 Fieldwork will be an integral part of the curriculum.
 In addition, students will start to develop a thesis project to be completed in the third term of study.

 Project Global, engages with logistics, and the way this shapes the environment.
 Urged by recent disruptions in global supply chains and related tendencies towards deglobalization, it aims to explore contemporary shifts in the global production and distribution networks.
 The project bases its investigation in the European Union, and the current Core Network Corridors it has defined to strengthen its internal market.
 Focusing each year on one corridor, it explores regional roles within cross-national supply chains, and the ways these are affected by policy and planning.
 Students will look at chains from raw materials to manufactured products—located fully or partially within the territories of study—and all the storage, transportation, transhipment and material handling facilities along the way from the site of production (or extraction) to the consumer.
 They will study rail, road, sea and air transportation routes, and the intermodal hubs that connect them.
 From the targets and strategies for the reduction of transport related carbon emissions, to strategic autonomy policies and the reshoring of production, the work will engage with contemporary developments that affect the logistics landscape and its spaces.
 Exploring the design questions that follow from these developments, students will ultimately project a set of architectural projects that address the future of the infrastructure, buildings and objects that form part of our logistics environment.

 Teaching team: Sanne van den Breemer, Juan Benavides, Benjamin Groothuijse, and Salomon Frausto